 1545: Neurosurgeon calls you back to ask that you get an EVD kit ready for her.
 She’s on her way up to place a drain at the bedside.
 You look at the clock and realize you still have four more hours to go.
 It’s been a tough day.
 You find the cranial access kit (which includes a DRILL!) and get the EVD system set up.

-1630: Your EVD is in place (thanks to a fast-acting neurosurgeon) and you notice that your ICP is elevated.
-The neurosurgeon orders prophylactic Ancef (after all, she just performed a neurosurgical procedure!) mannitol q6 hours prn as well as orders to keep the EVD at continuous drainage.
+1630: Your EVD is in place (thanks to a fast-acting neurosurgeon) and you notice that your intracranial pressure (ICP) is elevated.
+The neurosurgeon orders prophylactic Ancef (after all, she just performed a neurosurgical procedure!) mannitol q6 hours prn for elevated ICP as well as orders to keep the EVD at continuous drainage.
 Because you’ve recently reviewed the management of elevated ICP, you know that mannitol requires you to monitor your patient’s serum sodium and serum osmolality.
 You send a stat chemistry vial and do what you can to keep the ICP within parameters (decreased stimulation, positioning, sedation).
 With the sedation on board, you’re able to turn off your nicardipine gtt, but you want to keep a close eye and make sure that your CPP (cerebral perfusion pressure) is maintained above 70 (CPP = MAP – ICP).
 You may need levophed in order to keep CPP up while your patient is sedated.
-A stark contrast from how you started the day!
+A stark contrast from how you started the day.

 1700: You give your mannitol, clear your pumps and spend the next hour catching up on charting.
 You’re happy to see that the mannitol works quickly to reduce ICP and you make a mental note to keep an eye on urine output as you expect it to drastically increase due to the osmotic diuresis effect of this medication.
 You’ll want to keep a close eye on those electrolytes (especially K and Mag) Oh, speaking of K and Mag…did you remember to recheck those after you replaced them?
 You had a busy day and you had to prioritize…but better do that now, just to be safe!
-Chances are you can “add-on” the K and Mag to the vial you sent earlier for the serum sodium.
-You spot Doc Waters and ask her to please review the OGT placement so you can use it.
+Chances are you can “add-on” the K and Mag test to the blood vial you sent earlier for the serum sodium.
+You spot Doc Waters and ask her to please review the x-ray for OGT placement so you can use it.
 She does and it’s fine…she writes an order to start Glucerna 1.2 at 20ml/hr.